shivharebhupendra/Build_Week_Project/README.md

 2. *SQL Setup*
    - Create a database and empty table in SQL Workbench
-   - Use 2 - SQL_Connection script to connect Jupyter to SQL
+   - Use file no. 2_SQL_Connection script to connect Jupyter to SQL
    - Import cleaned data into SQL

 3. *SQL Analysis*
-   - Run 3 - SQL_Analysis notebook
+   - Run file no. 3_SQL_Analysis notebook
    - Perform queries to generate job market insights

 4. *EDA & Visualization*